'Power of the Dog,' 'West Side Story' take top Golden Globes at off-screen ceremony | Entertainment

 The HFPA, which has expanded and diversified its membership and overhauled its practices, announced its picks at a Beverly Hills ceremony held behind closed doors.
 Recipients of HFPA philanthropic grants sat in the audience and announced winners.
 Honorees were revealed via social media and a live blog.
 Steven Spielberg's "West Side Story," a tale of young love set among rival street gangs, was named best musical or comedy film.
 Released by Walt Disney Co, the film earned three trophies overall, including best actress for Rachel Zegler.

-'JOURNEY OF CHANGE' Mj Rodriguez, chosen as best TV drama actress for her work on "Pose," was among the few stars to acknowledge her award, which was the first Golden Globe given to a transgender actress.
+'JOURNEY OF CHANGE' Mj Rodriguez, was named best TV drama actress for "Pose".
+It was the first Golden Globe given to a transgender actress.

+"Wow! ...
+Thank you!" she wrote on Instagram.
+"This is the door that is going to open the door for many more young talented individuals."
+"West Side Story" stars Zegler and Ariana DeBose, who won best supporting actress, also acknowledged their wins.

 In the past, winning a Globe provided a boost to movies making a run for the Oscars.
 This year, the significance is less clear.
-Awards watchers will follow closely other upcoming award ceremonies such as the Screen Actors Guild and the Producers Guild of America ahead of the Oscars on March 27.
+Awards watchers will follow closely other upcoming award ceremonies like the Screen Actors Guild and Producers Guild of America ahead of the March 27 Oscars.
 Critics had objected to the HFPA not having any Black members and raised questions over whether close relationships with Hollywood studios influenced the selection of nominees and winners.
 In May, Tom Cruise returned the three Golden Globe statuettes he had won.

 The HFPA responded by adding 21 new members, six of whom are Black, banning gifts and favors, and implementing diversity and sexual harassment training.
 The group now has 105 members and plans to expand this year.
-"We are on a journey of change and we're not going to rest," HFPA President Helen Hoehne said in a statement on Sunday.
+"We are on a journey of change and we're not going to rest," HFPA President Helen Hoehne said in a statement.

 At the ceremony, the HFPA played videos of support from actors Jamie Lee Curtis, who praised the group's charitable work, and Arnold Schwarzenegger, who said winning a Golden Globe in 1977 helped launch his career.
 "They understand that to support the arts and creativity, one must cultivate new, original and diverse voices," he said of the HFPA.